Benjamin Cull: Cancer diagnosis

 During a friendly match against Plymouth Argyle, Cull got kneed in the back of his leg during a tackle.
 He went down, thinking it was just a 'dead leg'.
-Cull's knee swelled up and it was thought that he'd received ligament damage.
+Cull's knee swelled up and it was thought that he had received ligament damage.
 Cull received an MRI scan, which revealed a hematoma on the back of his knee.
 He was told that this would reduce on its own and Cull described the pain going, allowing him to return to playing football.

 Cull kept on playing for the rest of the season before a physio noticed that he had a large lump on the right side of his leg.
 After attending hospital, staff tried to aspirate the lump, however, it required surgery.
 Prior to this surgery, Cull went to Reading, Berkshire, where a biopsy was taken of the lump.
 After this, an emergency appointment was arranged with an oncologist in Watford.
 Cull received news that it was Ewing's sarcoma, a rare form of bone cancer, with a 5% survival rate over five years.
 Cull stated that it was his mindset that medical staff said that because 'they have to'.
-Cull discovered the chance of a person getting Ewing's sarcoma was 0.4% and that only 4 people every year in the UK got bone cancer.
-Cull was told that he wouldn't ever play football again and was told that he was lucky he was keeping his leg, however, he stated he expected to have the surgery and work hard to play football again.
+Cull discovered the chance of a person getting Ewing's sarcoma was 0.4% and that only four people every year in the UK got bone cancer.
+Cull was told that he would not ever play football again and was told that he was lucky he was keeping his leg, however, he stated he expected to have the surgery and work hard to play football again.

 Cull was initially in treatment for a year, with nine months of intensive chemotherapy, two months of radiotherapy and had a knee replacement in February 2017 (Cull required a knee replacement as the cancer was growing from the bone).
-After treatment, he was given the all clear, however, Cull stated that it was only once he had the operation that he discovered that he could only just about walk and couldn't run.
-He stated it was then that it hit him that he couldn't play football anymore.
+After treatment, he was given the all clear, however, Cull stated that it was only once he had the operation that he discovered that he could only just about walk and could not run.
+He stated it was then that it hit him that he could not play football anymore.
 In 2017, aged 17, Cull was forced to retire professionally from football.

 Cull had regular checkups after he was first diagnosed with cancer, every three months.
 In 2019, weeks before his 21st birthday, an abnormality was found on Cull's lung after a routine checkup.
 Further scans revealed that it was cancer.
 Cull's newest diagnosis was that the cancer was across both of his lungs and that it was terminal.
 Cull was told that the treatments he had were life prolonging ones and designed to slow the cancer down.
 Cull said that when he got re-diagnosed, he had never felt healthier, going to the gym every day, working for a bank and as a personal trainer, working from 6 am to 10 pm, Monday to Friday.

 Cull stopped playing football completely in July 2020.